keu/docs/software/third-party-ingress-controllers.md

 If this is a new installation, continue through the standard installation steps to install this Helm chart.

-## Configuration Notes for OpenShift
+## Configuration notes for OpenShift

 OpenShift clusters with multitenant isolation enabled will need to explicitly allow traffic from the ingress controller's namespace to services associated with ingresses in other namespaces.